Analysis: Who has the toughest Pac-12 football schedule in 2021?

 11. Utah

-Non-conference: vs. Weber State (Sept.
+Nonconference: vs. Weber State (Sept.
 2), at BYU (Sept.
 11), at San Diego State (Sept.
 18)

 North opponents: Oregon (home), WSU (home), Stanford (away), Oregon State (away)